 An Introduction to DigitalOcean Load Balancers

-The generic term load balancer refers to a traffic directing component that accepts network requests and distributes them among a pool of interchangeable backend servers.
-The processing workload is shared among a group of machines rather than relying on a single server to handle every request.
+The generic term load balancer refers to a traffic-directing infrastructure component that accepts network requests and distributes them among a pool of interchangeable backend servers.
+This shares the processing workload among a group of machines rather than relying on a single server to handle every request.

 The main benefits of placing services behind a load balancer are: